siriusm46/siriusm46/README.md

 My name is not pronounced as Heekret.
 It sounds like Heejret.  😆

 More detailed me:
-mineral-stone collector
+⭐mineral-stone collector
-dried plant (flower and leaf) collector language freak 🤡 amateur star atlas artist
+⭐dried plant (flower and leaf) collector
+⭐language freak 🤡
+⭐amateur star map artist

 <!--
 **siriusm46/siriusm46** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.